1991 United States Senate special election in Pennsylvania: Campaign

 At the time of Wofford's appointment, some speculated his liberal credentials could cause problems in a state that had not elected a Democrat to the Senate since 1962, but Democratic operative Paul Tully argued that his liberalism would be advantageous in the Philadelphia suburbs, which were key to any statewide win.

 As little as five months before the election, Wofford's own internal polling showed him trailing Thornburgh by upwards of 40 points.
 Both the state and national Democratic establishment were tepid toward Wofford, feeling that Casey had missed a prime opportunity to select a top tier candidate.
 Wofford struggled to fundraise and had difficulty communicating his message to the voters; because he had a bureaucratic as opposed to a political background, he was long-winded and received criticism in the media.
 With a large lead in the polls, Thornburgh laid back to avoid mistakes, which allowed Wofford to gain traction.
 Despite his elite upbringing, Wofford connected well with working class voters by making healthcare access the major plank of his campaign.
 He also successfully derided Thornburgh for his connections to President George H. W. Bush, whose popularity was steeply declining due to a recession.
 Thornburgh was unable to mount credible attacks against Wofford until after the Democrat had already established himself.

+There was widespread speculation that Thornburgh had struck a deal with Democratic Pennsylvania Congressman and House Majority Whip William H. Gray.
+Gray had been the subject of an investigation into alleged campaign finance irregularities and a grand jury investigation into his church's financial affairs.
+It was reported that Gray would not run in the special election, and in return Thornburgh would drop the investigation of him.
+Gray did not run in the election, and in fact resigned from Congress two months prior to it, in order to take a job as president and CEO of the United Negro College Fund.
+Thornburgh went on to lose by 338,774 votes to Wofford.